Don’t Get Sucked Into a Time Share Trap

 The Pressures of Timeshare Presentation

-How do time share presentation work?
-We found out ourselves a few years back when we went on vacation in Florida.
+We found out firsthand a few years back when we went on vacation in Florida.

 • Tour exceeds estimate: No matter how long they tell you the tour will be, it’s usually a couple of hours.